uyar/piculet/docs/extract.rst

 Each rule is itself a mapping.
 The ``key`` specifies the key for the entry in the output mapping and the ``value`` specifies how to extract the data to set as the value for the entry.
-Typically, a value specifier consists of an XPath query (``path``) and a ``reducer`` function.
+Typically, a value specifier consists of a path query and a reducer function.
 The query gets applied to the root of the tree and produces a list of strings.
-Then the reducer function transforms this list into a single string.
-For example, the ``first`` reducer selects the first string of the list:
+Then the reducer function transforms this list into a single string. [#]_

+For example, to extract the title data out of the sample document, we can write the following rule where ``first`` is a predefined reducer that selects the first element of a list:

 >>> items = [
+...     {
-...     {"key": "title",
+...         "key": "title",
+...         "value": {
-...      "value": {"path": ".//title/text()",
+...             "path": ".//title/text()",
-...                "reducer": "first"}}
+...             "reducer": "first"
+...         }
+...     }
 ... ]
 >>> extract(document, items)
 {'title': 'The Matrix'}

-Other common reducing operations are joining and cleaning.
-The ``join`` reducer joins all selected strings into one string:
+Other common predefined reducing operations are joining and cleaning.
+The ``join`` reducer joins all selected strings into one:

 >>> items = [
+...     {
-...     {"key": "title",
+...         "key": "title",
+...         "value": {
-...      "value": {"path": ".//title/text()",
+...             "path": ".//title/text()",
-...                "reducer": "first"}},
+...             "reducer": "first"
+...         }
+...     },
+...     {
-...     {"key": "full_title",
+...         "key": "full_title",
+...         "value": {
-...      "value": {"path": ".//h1//text()",
+...             "path": ".//h1//text()",
-...                "reducer": "join"}}
+...             "reducer": "join"
+...         }
+...     }
 ... ]
 >>> extract(document, items)
 {'title': 'The Matrix', 'full_title': 'The Matrix (1999)'}